 Forms & Templates

-At Cal Poly Humboldt, all curricular proposals are submitted to the Integrated Curriculum Committee (ICC) using the Curriculog workflow software.
+At Cal Poly Humboldt, all curricular proposals are submitted to the Integrated Curriculum Committee (ICC) using the Modern Campus Curriculum (formerly Curriculog) workflow software.

-New to Curriculog?
-Peruse this self-paced training on Curriculog navigation and operation to learn how to make the most of this software.
+New to Modern Campus Curriculum?
+Peruse this self-paced training on Modern Campus Curriculum navigation and operation to learn how to make the most of this software.

 Course Proposals